waysidemapping/pinhead-map-icons/README.md

 Pinhead uses a flavor of semantic versioning, with major releases (v2.0.0) corresponding to breaking changes, minor releases (v2.1.0) corresponding to backwards-compatible changes, and patch releases (v2.1.1) corresponding to fixes.

 When it comes to icons, renaming or deleting an icon, or making any visual modification, is a breaking change.
 Perhaps counterintuitively, we also consider the addition of any new icon to be a breaking change.
 The goal is clear version integrity, where each major version number refers to a complete set of icons with no differences between minor versions.
-This avoids common gotchas, like developers depending on a library like `^1.0.0` and potentially seeing different lists of icons in development vs. production in the case where v1.1.0 adds an icon.
+This avoids common gotchas, like developers depending on a package like `^1.0.0` and potentially seeing different lists of icons in development vs. production in the case where v1.1.0 adds an icon.

 ## Where the icons are from